Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 Trying to quit smoking through nicotine and patches is seen favorably by some insurance providers.
 You may be put in the in-between category, or you could be roped in with smokers as it is nicotine in your system – and remember some companies simply don’t differentiate between methods of nicotine ingestion.

 Though not nicotine, smoking marijuana recreationally may categorize you as a smoker.
-This is more nebulous than the previous items, with a wider range of categories from different companies.
-Smoking once per week may not cause one company to label you a smoker, while another company might raise your rate for 4-6 times per week, though not necessarily to smoker levels, while 3 days a week or less will see no rate hikes.
+This is more nebulous than the previous items, with a wider range of categories from different senior life insurance companies.
+Smoking once per week may not cause one company to label you a smoker, while another company might raise your rate for 4-6 times per week, though not necessarily to smoker levels, while three days a week or less will see no rate hikes.

 However, medical marijuana users are mostly exempt.
 Insurance companies will instead look at the underlying issue to determine your rates.